4.16 Military Leave

 - The University pays the difference between the employee's base salary and the amount received for duty service on a bi-weekly basis.
 Benefits and other authorized deductions continue unless canceled.
 If the difference in salary is insufficient to cover all necessary withholdings or if the employee goes on leave-without-pay status, the employee is responsible for making arrangements to see that payment obligations are met.

-- An employee eligible for reinstatement is required to notify the supervisor immediately upon release from active duty and must apply for reinstatement privileges within 90 days of separation.
+- An employee eligible for reinstatement is required to notify the supervisor immediately upon release from active duty and must apply for reinstatement privileges within 90 days of separation or a different period if provided by applicable law.

 - The W-2 form from the University does not include amounts received from the Armed Forces or National Guard.
 It is the employee's responsibility to report amounts received as compensation for military duty on his/her tax return.